narrative-environments/CourseCompendium/Semiotic-Square.md

 ![Greimas Semiotic Square](Greimas-Semiotic-Square.png)
 Source, Louis Hebert, 2006, _The Semiotic Square_

+The similarity to the traditional diagram for the square of opposition, as presented here by Terence Parsons (2012) is striking:

 **References**

 Haraway, D. J. (1992) ‘The Promises of monsters: a regenerative politics for inappropriate/d others’, in Grossberg, L., Nelson, C., and Treicher, P. A. (eds) _Cultural theory_.
 New York, NY: Routledge, pp. 295–337.